zzzkeil/Wireguard-DNScrypt-VPN-Server/README.md

 * backup, restore and unistall options

-# How to install Debian 13 only with/without nextcloud behind wg:
+# How to install Debian 13 only (optional: nextcloud behind wg):
 ###### Server x86_64 and ARM64 -
 ###### Nextcloud can only accessed with wireguard, it´s not puplic available.    hope so .... ;)
 ```